 On January 14, 2016, in connection with the Company's initial public offering ("IPO") on the NASDAQ Stock Market, the board of directors and shareholders of the Company approved the 2016 Share Option and Incentive Plan (the "2016 Plan"), which became effective on February 2, 2016.
 The Company initially reserved 65,029,595 ordinary shares for the issuance of awards under the 2016 Plan, plus any shares available under the 2011 Option Plan (the "2011 Plan"), and not subject to any outstanding options as of the effective date of the 2016 Plan, along with underlying share awards under the 2011 Plan that are cancelled or forfeited without issuance of ordinary shares.
-As of March 31, 2020, ordinary shares cancelled or forfeited under the 2011 Plan that were carried over to the 2016 Plan totaled 5,152,236.
+As of September 30, 2020, ordinary shares cancelled or forfeited under the 2011 Plan that were carried over to the 2016 Plan totaled 5,159,906.
 The 2016 Plan formerly provided for an annual increase in the shares available for issuance, to be added on the first day of each fiscal year, beginning on January 1, 2017, equal to the lesser of (i) five percent (5%) of the outstanding shares of the Company's ordinary shares on the last day of the immediately preceding fiscal year or (ii) such number of shares determined by the Company's board of directors or the compensation committee.
-In August 2018, in connection with the Company's IPO on the Stock Exchange of Hong Kong Limited ("HKEx"), the board of directors of the Company approved an amended and restated 2016 Plan to remove this "evergreen" provision and implement other changes required by the HKEx rules.
-In December 2018, the board of directors approved a second amended and restated 2016 Plan to increase the number of shares authorized for issuance by 38,553,159 ordinary shares, as well as amend the cap on annual compensation to independent directors and make other changes.
+In August 2018, in connection with the Company's IPO on The Stock Exchange of Hong Kong Limited ("HKEx"), the board of directors of the Company approved an amended and restated 2016 Plan to remove this "evergreen" provision and implement other changes required by the listing rules of the HKEx.
+In December 2018, the shareholders approved a second amended and restated 2016 Plan to increase the number of shares authorized for issuance by 38,553,159 ordinary shares, as well as amend the cap on annual compensation to independent directors and make other changes.
+In June 2020, the shareholders approved an Amendment No. 1 to the 2016 Plan to increase the number of shares authorized for issuance by 57,200,000 ordinary shares and to extend the term of the plan through April 13, 2030.
 The number of shares available for issuance under the 2016 Plan is subject to adjustment in the event of a share split, share dividend or other change in the Company's capitalization.

-During the three months ended March 31, 2020, the Company granted options for 462,449 ordinary shares and restricted share units for 1,880,554 ordinary shares under the 2016 Plan.
-As of March 31, 2020, options and restricted share units for ordinary shares outstanding under the 2016 Plan totaled 90,600,885 and 25,109,448, respectively.
+During the nine months ended September 30, 2020, the Company granted options for 8,747,440 ordinary shares and restricted share units for 17,185,597 ordinary shares under the 2016 Plan.
+As of September 30, 2020, options and restricted share units for ordinary shares outstanding under the 2016 Plan totaled 75,861,996 and 33,743,359, respectively.